Just like the loudest echo-locating calls of bats – the 80-GHz radar sensors VEGAPULS 6X – can reach up to 120 dB. Image credit: Artem Avetisyan.

 Image credit: Kaweestudio/Shutterstock

-VEGAPULS 64 and 69 80 GHz radar sensors have an extremely wide dynamic range, allowing them to measure media with poor reflective properties significantly better than standard radar sensors.
+The VEGAPULS 6X 80 GHz radar sensors have an extremely wide dynamic range, allowing them to measure media with poor reflective properties significantly better than standard radar sensors.

 These high-frequency measuring instruments, courtesy of their unique 120 dB, are also able to handle extraordinarily difficult measuring situations.
 These include turbulent product surfaces, foam, and build-up or condensation on the antenna.